pjeraldo/imtornado2/README.md

 # IM-TORNADO: A pipeline for 16S reads from paired-end libraries

-This is the documentation for the IM_TORNADO pipeline, currently at version 2.0.0
+This is the documentation for the IM_TORNADO pipeline, currently at version 2.0.1

 Documentation is being written and will be updated as it becomes ready.

+## Changelog

+### Version 2.0.1

+* Fix hardcoded parameters
+* Minor bugfixes

 ## Requirements